 History, tourist information, and nearby accommodation

 The church was held by Bruton Abbey from the early 13th century.
 The canons of Bruton maintained a resident clerk and chaplain to serve the church.
 The Abbey held the living of Seavington St Mary until the Reformation, but after the Abbey was dissolved by Henry VIII the living passed to Bristol Cathedral.

 Reading the history of the church provides several interesting anecdotes.
-In the 16th century there were several complaints that the chancel was in poor repair.
-In 1547 it was reported that there was no English version of the Bible, and 7 years later the church was reported as having no pyx.
-But that was nothing compared to what happened in 1577 when a woman suspected of being a sorceror disturbed a church service.
+In the 16th century, there were several complaints that the chancel was in poor repair.
+In 1547 it was reported that there was no English version of the Bible, and seven years later the church was reported as having no pyx.
+But that was nothing compared to what happened in 1577 when a woman suspected of being a sorcerer disturbed a church service.

 One unusual feature of the interior is a pair of squints, one either side of the chancel arch.
 These small holes allowed views of the altar for people seated to the side of the main chancel arch.
 Squints in themselves are not rare, but it is unusual to find a church with two squints.

 There are 6 bells, the earliest of which dates to 1621.
 There is a funeral bier dated 1694, and a 14th-century aumbry, or stone cupboard, set into the wall.